 Getting close to some of the best of the natural world in Western Massachusetts are some of the other things to do near Lenox MA that you will want to do.

-Bash Bish Falls, in Bish Bash Falls state park has a wonderful waterfall with the highest drop in Massachusetts.
+A Massachusetts hidden gem on the border with New York, Bash Bish Falls, in Bish Bash Falls state park has a wonderful waterfall with the highest drop in Massachusetts.
 The fabulous October Mountain State Forest is one of the best state forests in Massachusetts, Mt Greylock State Reservation is both a Massachusetts state park and a national park with scenic views from the top and the Appalachian trail running through it.

 Where To Stay in Lenox MA